malmriv/malmriv.github.io/_posts/2020-02-16-histogram-nuclear-decay.md

 Then, we define a function to plot the data.
 Note that my intention is not to perform a proper analysis.
-I just want to graph the data in histogram form, and check how well it fits a normal and a Poisson distribution.
+I just want to graph the data in histogram form, and visually check how well it fits a normal and a Poisson distribution.
+There are better suited methods if one intends to perform a statistical analysis for the data, but we're only trying to check if the data fits reasonably within a Poisson distribution.
 The function, which I think is self explanatory, looks like this:

 ``` r